YouTransactor-SAS/mPOS-SDK-Android/README.md

         });
 ```

-Using the `SetInfoFieldCommand` you will be able to define the speed mode.
-Below the example :
+The `SetInfoFieldCommand` is used to define the speed mode.
+Example :

 ```java
     SetInfoFieldCommand setInfoFieldCommand = new SetInfoFieldCommand();